JuliaTeachingCTU/Julia-for-Optimization-and-Learning/docs/src/lecture_12/diff_eq.md

 <div class = "exercise-body">
 <header class = "exercise-header">Exercise:</header><p>
 ```

 Can we trust the solutions?
 Why?

 ```@raw html
 </p></div>
 <details class = "solution-body">
 <summary class = "solution-header">Solution:</summary><p>
 ```

 Unfortunately, we cannot.
 Numerical methods always introduce some errors by
 - *Rounding errors* due to representing real numbers in machine precision.
-- *Discretization errors* for continuous systems when the derivative is approximated by some kind of finite difference.
+- *Discretization errors* for continuous systems when the finite difference method approximates the derivative.
-However, if the system itself is unstable in the way that an extremely small perturbation results in big differences in solutions, the numerical method even enhances these errors.
+However, if the system itself is unstable and an extremely small perturbation results in big differences in solutions, the numerical method even enhances these errors.
 The solution could be trusted on some small interval but not after it.

 ```@raw html
 </p></details>
 ```

-The next section will show a situation where we try to mitigate this possible effect by using mathematical formulas to compute the exact solution as long as possible.
-This delays the necessary discretization and may bring a better stability.
+The following section shows a situation where we try to mitigate this possible effect by using mathematical formulas to compute the exact solution as long as possible.
+This aproach delays the necessary discretization and may bring better stability.